nik462/reaction-speed-tester/README.md

 How ChatGPT Pro will help this project

+Improve code quality through refactoring and best‑practice suggestions

+Help design and implement new features (difficulty modes, statistics, UI improvements)

+Generate documentation, tutorials, and educational explanations for beginners

+Assist with writing tests and improving reliability

+Speed up development and make the project more useful for the open‑source community

 Created by nik462 📄 License

 This project is open source and free to use.